 COLOUR: Beautiful, deep, classic red colour with purple highlights.

-BOUQUET: Spicy, smoky and toasty with overtones of fresh earth typical of a clay terroir rich in iron.
+NOSE: Spicy, smoky and toasty with overtones of fresh earth typical of a clay terroir rich in iron.

 PALATE: Fruity (cherry and cherry stone) and spicy (pepper, vanilla and nutmeg)